hauner/grails-cucumber/README.md

 ## Current State ##

-It is not yet finished... but it is basically working:
+It is not yet production ready... but it is basically working:

 * it does run a super simple test feature "dummy.feature" with groovy step definitions.